-Note 3: If there is no mention of pelvic lymph node involvement in the workup, and the status data item: LN Status Femoral-Inguinal, Para-aortic, Pelvic does not indicate positive pelvic nodes, code 0.
+Note 6: If there is no mention of pelvic lymph node involvement in the workup, and the status data item: LN Status: Pelvic does not indicate positive pelvic nodes, code 0.

-Note 4: The assessment results are recorded in LN Status Femoral-Inguinal, Para-Aortic, Pelvic [NAACCR Data Item #3884].
+Note 7: The assessment results are recorded in LN Status: Pelvic [NAACCR Data Item #3957].

-Code Description 0 Radiography, imaging (Ultrasound (US), computed tomography scan (CT), magnetic resonance imaging (MRI), positron emission tomography scan (PET)) Physical exam only 1 Incisional biopsy; fine needle aspiration (FNA) 2 Lymphadenectomy Excisional biopsy or resection with microscopic confirmation 7 Regional lymph node(s) assessed, unknown assessment method 8 Not applicable: Information not collected for this case (If this item is required by your standard setter, use of code 8 will result in an edit error.)
+Code Description 0 Radiography, imaging (Ultrasound (US), computed tomography scan (CT), magnetic resonance imaging (MRI), positron emission tomography scan (PET)) Physical exam only 1 Incisional biopsy; fine needle aspiration (FNA) 2 Lymphadenectomy Sentinel node biopsy Excisional biopsy or resection with microscopic confirmation 7 Pelvic lymph node(s) assessed, unknown assessment method 8 Not applicable: Information not collected for this case (If this item is required by your standard setter, use of code 8 will result in an edit error.)
+9 Not documented in medical record Pelvic lymph node(s) not assessed or unknown if assessed

-Code Description

-9 Not documented in medical record

-Regional lymph nodes not assessed or unknown if assessed